obsidian/oak/README.md

 ### Multiple Leaves

-In order to allow for a more flexible experience for the implementer, this implementation of radix will not error if a multiple leaves are added at the same path/key.
-You can either call the `.leaf` method to grab the first leaf, or you can use the `.leaves` method, which will return all the leaves.
+In order to allow for a more flexible experience for the implementer, this implementation of radix will not error if a multiple payloads are added at the same path/key.
+You can either call the `.payload` method to grab the first payload, or you can use the `.payloads` method, which will return all the payloads.

 ### Shared Keys